 We're here to help.

 Our licensed counseling staff provides a safe, supportive and confidential setting for you to explore your concerns and work toward improving your emotional, physical and academic well-being.

 Scheduling an Appointment

-The Counseling Center provides free services to enrolled students at Concordia University Chicago.
-The Counseling Center utilizes effective and efficient therapeutic strategies to meet the needs of our clients.
-Treatment plans are tailored to individuals needs and continuously reviewed; recommendations or referrals for further counseling will be provided if necessary.
+The Counseling Center provides services at no additional charge to enrolled students at Concordia University Chicago.
+The Counseling Center utilizes a brief counseling model to meet the needs of our clients.
+Treatment plans are tailored to individual needs and continuously reviewed.
+Recommendations or referrals for further counseling outside of the Counseling Center will be provided if necessary.

 To request a non-emergency appointment, students must complete the intake paperwork linked below.
-Office staff will respond to your request as quickly as possible, usually within 24 hours, within our office hours Monday through Friday from 9 a.m. - 5 p.m.
-(CST).
-During this uncertain time the best method of contact will be emailing; you are welcome to contact us with questions, concerns, or request for support at counseling.services@CUChicago.edu.
+Office staff will respond to your request as quickly as possible; usually within 24 hours.
+The best method of contact will be e-mail.
+You are welcome to contact us with questions, concerns, or requests for support at counseling.services@CUChicago.edu.

-Please do not use the form to access immediate support.
+Please do not use the link below to access immediate support.
 If you are considering suicide, get help by calling 911, or go to your nearest emergency room.
 You can also contact the National Suicide Prevention Hotline number at 800.273.8255 or the Crisis Textline by texting HOME at 741-741.
-If you are on Campus you can contact DPS at 708-209-3039, The Counseling Center provides crisis care support during normal business hours.
+If you are on Campus, you can contact the Department of Public Safety at 708-209-3039.

 Cancelation/No Show Policy